 This easy handmade wreath showcases the beauty of preserved leaves and floral accents.
 Dress up a plain wreath with small brown leaves, dried lotus pods, and pinecones.
 Use florists wire and hot glue to secure them to the form.

 Leaves Span the Holidays

-These pumpkins will last from Halloween through Thanksgiving.
+These no-carve pumpkins will last from Halloween through Thanksgiving.
 Gather leaves from your yard and decoupage them onto pumpkins.
 Place the decorated pumpkins around your house to enjoy throughout the fall season.

 Framed for Fall

 A simple pressed fern branch makes a seasonal art statement.
 Place a dry (but not brittle) fern branch between layers of newspaper, then top with several heavy books to press.
 Glue photocopies of pages from old books or newspapers to the backing of a picture frame.
 Decoupage the pressed branch to the page background and place in the picture frame, then hang your work of art.

 Craft a striking wreath that incorporates all the colors of fall.
 Layer brown leaves and pinecones with vibrant mums and yarrow in shades of red and yellow.
 Pick up fresh finds on a nature walk, or use artificial items from a crafts store.